DCzajkowski/mercari/README.md

 Please use Allegro provider.

 ## Technology Stack
-- NodeJS or Java for the backend
+- PHP and Java for the backend
 - React for the frontend
-- Blockchain
+- Blockchain-based Ethereum network
-- AWS, Docker etc.
+- AWS

 ## Team Members
 - [Czajkowski Dariusz](https://github.com/DCzajkowski)